Skip to content

 RaiSE adds structure alongside your existing tools:

 • Git: RaiSE uses standard Git branching.
-Story branches nest under epic branches, which nest under your development branch.
+Story branches are created from your development branch (dev).
+Epics are logical containers (directories), not branches.

 • CI/CD: RaiSE doesn’t touch your pipeline.
 Guardrails are enforced at the AI level, not the CI level.